surfliner/surfliner-mirror/charts/tidewater/README.md

 ## Parameters

-The following tables lists the configurable parameters of the Starlight chart and their default values, in addition to chart-specific options.
+The following tables lists the configurable parameters of the Tidewater chart and their default values, in addition to chart-specific options.

+### General

 | Parameter | Description | Default | Environment Variable |
 | --------- | ----------- | ------- | -------------------- |